IgorKowalczyk/igorkowalczyk/README.md

 - 💻 My favorite languages are Node.js and CSS

 ### 💪 Experience:
-I'm work on websites for 2 years.
+I'm work on websites for over 2 years.

 ### ⚡ My sample projects